gagle/node-properties/README.md

 The possible settings are:
 - encoding. _String_. `ascii` or `utf8`.
 If `ascii` is used, all the characters with code greater than 127 are converted to its unicode string representation.
 Default is `utf8`.
 - bufferSize. _Number_.
-The buffer size used while writin the file.
+The buffer size used while writing the file.
 Default is 16KB.
 - header. _String_.
 A comment to write at the beginning of the file.

 The comments (from properties and header) can be written as a multi-line comment, for example, if you write a property: